 Finally, once you’ve chosen some franchise opportunities to explore deeper, it’s time to do your research.
 Just use my helpful Franchise Research Guide to increase your odds of making a great choice in a franchise to invest in.

-Using Experts Is Always A Smart Thing To Do
+Using Proven Experts Is Always A Smart Thing To Do

-6. Hire an expert to help you determine what the best franchises for you to invest in are.
+6. Hire an expert to help you determine what the best franchises are for you to buy.

 To begin with, access to knowledge and expertise is easier than ever.
 But you need to be choosy.

 The way to do that is by doing some research of your own.

 For example, if someone says they’re an expert in franchising, use Google, Bing, or Duck Duck Go to find out if they truly* are.